influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/aggregates.md

 The query returns the number of unique field values in the `level description` field key and the `h2o_feet` measurement.

-### Common Issues with DISTINCT()
+### Common issues with DISTINCT()

 #### DISTINCT() and the INTO clause

 Using `DISTINCT()` with the [`INTO` clause](/enterprise_influxdb/v1.9/query_language/explore-data/#the-into-clause) can cause InfluxDB to overwrite points in the destination measurement.
-`DISTINCT()` often returns several results with the same timestamp; InfluxDB assumes [points](/enterprise_influxdb/v1.9/concepts/glossary/#point) with the same [series](/enterprise_influxdb/v1.9/concepts/glossary/#series) and timestamp are duplicate points and simply overwrites any duplicate point with the most recent point in the destination measurement.
+`DISTINCT()` often returns several results with the same timestamp; InfluxDB assumes [points](/influxdb/v2.1/reference/glossary/#point) with the same [series](/influxdb/v2.1/reference/glossary/#series) and timestamp are duplicate points and simply overwrites any duplicate point with the most recent point in the destination measurement.

 ##### Example

-The first query in the codeblock below uses the `DISTINCT()` function and returns four results.
+The first query in the code block below uses the `DISTINCT()` function and returns four results.
 Notice that each result has the same timestamp.
 The second query adds an `INTO` clause to the initial query and writes the query results to the `distincts` measurement.
 The last query in the code block selects all the data in the `distincts` measurement.